rebelsky/csc207c/_mps/ascii-blocks.md

 Or you could just do everything together.

+## Submitting your work

+Please submit all of your work on the project to Gradescope by using the GitHub submission method.

 ## Grading rubric

 The rubric is not yet fully developed.
 What you see below is mostly the rubric from an old assignment that helped inspire this assignment.